 BLM Road 1069

-You have now crossed into Arizona and are on BLM Road 1069.
+You have now crossed into Arizona and are on BLM road #1069.
 The road is well maintained gravel.
 For the first 4 miles you will be on Arizona State Trust Land.
 At mile 4.4 you will pass the BLM Arizona Strip sign.
 You are now on BLM land.
 BLM1069 winds its way up to Quail Hill Pass, at 5,082 ft elevation.
 At mile 20.6 you will reach the BLM1004 junction in Wolf Hole Valley.
-Continue straight.

 Mohave County Road 5 to CR103 to BLM1019

-At the BLM1004 junction in Wolf Hole Valley, BLM1069 turns into CR5.
-At Mile 39.1 is the turn from CR5 onto CR103 to the southwest.
+At the BLM1004 junction in Wolf Hole Valley continue straight.
+Here BLM1069 ends and becomes CR5.
+At Mile 39.1 you will reach a Y intersection with a sign to Mt.
+Dellenbaugh and Twin Point.
+Turn right onto CR103.
+You are now headed southwest.
 Reset your odometer to 0.
-Poverty Mountain is on the south side of the road.
-You will travel 25.2 miles on CR103 around Poverty Mountain then south to the junction with BLM1019.
+After a few miles Poverty Mountain will be on the south side of the road.
+You will travel 25.2 miles on CR103.
+Shortly after you begin to see tall ponderosa pine trees you will reach the junction with BLM1019.

 From Wolf Hole Valley on CR5 to Poverty Mountain on CR103 the road is usually in very good condition when dry.
-Between Poverty Mountain and Twin Point the road is primarily clay and will be impassible after heavy rain for at least a day.
-In winter travel is not advised to Twin Point as snow and ice keep the road wet for months.
+Between Poverty Mountain and Twin Point the road is primarily clay and will be impassible after heavy rain for at least a few hours.
+In winter travel is not advised to Twin Point due to snow and ice.
 Contact us at the bottom of this page to get current road conditions.

 BLM1019/NPS1219 to Twin Point

 BLM1019 turns off CR103 in an area called Oak Grove.
 You will pass the ruin of a small ranch house.
-The road then enters a ponderosa forest.
-This area can be impassible after heavy rain as water pools in the ruts and the shade from the trees keeps the road from drying quickly.
+The road then enters the ponderosa forest.
+This area can be impassible after heavy rain as water pools in the clay ruts.
+Shade from the trees keeps the road from drying quickly, especially in winter when the road may be impassible.

 Continue on BLM1019 to the National Park Service boundary sign.
 You are still in Parashant but are now in the NPS portion of the monument.
-Some regulations change.
-UTVs must be licensed highway legal to meet Arizona standards.
-Target practice is also not allowed in this area and dogs must be on leash.
 The road becomes NPS1219 and winds through pinyon and juniper trees.
-Long wheelbase pickups may have trouble navigating a few of the turns.
+Long wheelbase pickups may have trouble navigating a few of the tight turns.

-It is about 15 miles on BLM1019/NPS1219 from CR103 to Twin Point.
+It is approximately 15 miles on BLM1019/NPS1219 from the CR103 junction to Twin Point.
 There are numerous camp sites along the rim.
-Rangers ask campers to use existing campsites rather than establish new ones.
-This preserves the biological soil crust on the surface and limits impacts to this special place.
+Rangers ask campers to use existing campsites and fire rings rather than establish new ones.